viglesiasce/gke-toolbox/README.md

 ## Prerequisites
 1. Credentials to a Container Engine cluster with at least 3 cores and 8GB or RAM
 1. For external-dns, a cluster with the following scope enabled at creation: `https://www.googleapis.com/auth/ndev.clouddns.readwrite`
+1. For Istio tracing to work you must have the following scope enabled: `https://www.googleapis.com/auth/trace.append`

 ## Getting Started